 You could be doing something a whole lot more interesting with your time and a whole lot more productive.
 If you actually genuinely like jogging then, by all means do it, but I don’t think you’ll want to after you read the next few points.

 People only do it because they associate sweating with losing weight.
 Just because you are sweating does not mean you are losing weight.
 You are losing water and the second you drink anything that water is back.
 End of story.
 If you try to be smart and not drink water you will dehydrate and die.
 If you are stupid enough to try this then the world is probably going to be a better place without you anyway.

 Jogging for long distances is very technical.
 If you don’t do it right you will end up in a bad way and it can be very bad for your joints.
 This leads on to my next point:

 2. Cardio for weight loss.

 It can make you fatter in the long run.
-You teach your body to use less calories each time you perform a cardio workout.
+You teach your body to use fewer calories each time you perform a cardio workout.